 The village as a whole is going through a rejuvenation period with the Ardersier War Memorial Hall, a great place for parties and social functions, obtaining funding for a new floor, toilet block and air source heating system.

-The AWMH Facebook page is over 440 likes and counting and is updated daily on social events and classes.
+The AWMH Facebook page is updated daily on social events and classes.